 Transparency is very important in sustainable companies.
-In our opinion, this is the way to build a trusting relationship with our customers.
+In our opinion, it's the way to build a trusting relationship with our customers.
 We are as transparent as we can be.
-What we say about our process for making our clothes is true as there are no investors involved in the process.
-We control and know all processes because we know everyone who is involved on it
+We control and know all processes to making our clothes, because we know everyone who is involved on it and we are also part of it.

-More quality and less quantity.
+True sustainability is producing fewer consumer goods and using fewer natural resources each passing day.
 We produce really small quantities, and this is for us the first rule to be sustainable.
-So, our efforts go to quality and we know what’s quality is in fashion industry because we are part of it as producers.
-We do everything we can to offer you the best materials, more durable, functional and beautiful and we are always improving.
+So, our efforts go to quality.
+We do everything we can to offer you the best materials, more durable, functional and sustainable and we are always improving.

 Everything that we produce is made in the North of Portugal.
 We have a small sewn company with 12 people working.
 The other suppliers are really close to us (20km maximum).
-We know everyone involve on the process to make our clothes by the name (and not just a picture once per year saying “You make my clothes” with somebody sitting in a sewn machine).
+We know everyone involve on the process to make our clothes by the name.
+Literally.

 The North of Portugal has a big tradition in the textile industry and is also known for the high quality.
 The textil market here in Portugal is composed by 77,8% of micro companies with less than 10 people working.
 When you are buying from brands like us, you are supporting micro business and entire families.